oordenesg/how_to_use_Neo4j/README.md

 # Updating with Cypher

 In this seccion we will show you how to add data.
 Cyphers works very similarly to any other data access language's.
 To do this, we normally use the *INSERT* keywoed.
 However in Cypher we use *CREATE*.
 You can use this keyword to insert nodes, relationships, and patters into Neo4j.

+Let's image that we want to add a new friend to graph.
+We can add a new person using the following statement

+**CREATE (friend: Person {name: 'Mark'}) RETURN friend**.

+Great! but what happend if we made a mistake and we want to delete this node.
+We can do it by the following syntax:

+**MATCH (friend:Person {name: 'Mark'} DELETE friend**